 Extension Gardener volunteer classes are offered in the evening as well as morning.
 These classes are open to everyone and cover a wide range of gardening knowledge.
-For a schedule of upcoming classes click here.
+Here is a schedule for 2020 Extension Gardener Classes.

 The volunteer skills portion of Extension Master Gardener volunteer training is only offered in the daytime because that is when we most need volunteers to assist with our programs – during regular office hours, Monday – Friday, 8 a.m.–5 p.m.